Andereoo/TkinterWeb/tkinterweb/docs/HTMLFRAME.md

 Parameters
 * **html_source** *(string)* - Specifies the HTML code
 * **base_url** *(string)* - Specifies the base url to use when parsing stylesheets and images.
-If no base url is supplied, it will be automatically set to the directory TkinterWeb is in.
+If this argument is not supplied, it will be set as the location of TkinterWeb.
 ---
 #### **load_form_data**(url, data, method="GET", decode=None)
 Submit the form data to a server.